StefanoIncardone/kaylang/README.md

 ### Run modes

+- `interpret`: to interpret the program without compiling it
 - `build`: to compile the program down to a binary executable
-- `run`: to compile and run the compiled native assembly code
+- `run`: to compile and run the generated binary executable
-- `interpret`: to interpret the program without compiling it

 ### UTF-8 support